 |Can I send with a name/letters as the sender?||No||The message will be blocked by the network|

 |Can I send with an international number as the sender?||No||The message will be blocked by the network|

 |Can I send with a local number as the sender?||Yes||To send to the US you must use a Longcode|

 |Can I send a message with over 160 characters as 1 SMS?||No||The message will be delivered as separate SMS|

 Bulk SMS is officially not supported in the US and operator's preserve the right to filter and block messages that are of a bulk nature and don't adhere to their internal guidelines.

 Operators consider messages to be bulk if there is a group of messages with the same/similar content sent using the same originator.
-We've found that when split across smaller groups (<100 messages) and different times of sending (spaces of 5 minutes, for example), allows for a better delivery rate.
+We've found that when split across smaller groups (<50 messages) and different times of sending (spaces of a few minutes, for example), allows for a better delivery rate.

-Delivery within this threshold can be affected by the above mentioned restrictions applied at the networks' discretion.
+Delivery within this threshold can be affected by the restrictions mentioned above applied at the networks' discretion.
 This is out of our control.

 It is not allowed to send messages that promote gambling, betting and/or adult content as well as website links.
 All messages that can be considered spam and/or unsolicited may be filtered.
 This out of our control.

 Many US providers are unable to send the '@' sign unless the SMS is submitted in unicode.
 You can find out more on special characters here.